 “Write what you love and know.”
 That’s the advice given to writers.

-When I married my husband, we were living in Santa Barbara, but his father was ill and we decided to move to Michigan to be closer to him.
+My first twelve years were spent growing up in Walnut Creek, California (when Walnut Creek was still a small town), and I have childhood memories of catching pollywogs in the creek that ran by us, of being able to pick ripe peaches from the trees on our two acres (also almonds, pears, English walnuts, apricots, and more); and sitting in my “thinking” tree making up stories.
+When I married my husband, I was going to U.C.
+Santa Barbara, but two years later we decided to move to Michigan.
 It was supposed to be a short-term move (just a couple years, my husband said).
 I won’t tell you how many years we’ve now lived in Michigan, but we now have grown children and teenage granddaughters.
 I haven’t regretted the move.
 Michigan is a beautiful state, and for 27 years we lived in the rural community of Climax.
 What a perfect location for a romance writer, and what a neat place to plot a mystery with a lot of suspense.
-(Yes, there are some similarities between the real Climax and my imaginary Zenith in The Crows and As the Crow Flies, but the events and people in those books are definitely fictional.)
+(Yes, there are some similarities between the real Climax and my imaginary Zenith in The Crows, As the Crow Flies, and Eat Crow and Die, but the events and people in those books are definitely fictional.)

 We’ve now moved close to Lake Michigan (so my husband is near his sailboat), and we spend our winters in Florida, not far from the Gulf Coast.
 Both locations feed my love of being near water (remember that creek I played in and Santa Barbara) and are ideal places to nurture my desire to write.